 Happy Endings and Risk Reduction 5X the Enterprise

 The reward for our efforts?
-Community Banking (CB) became:
+Community Banking (CB):

-- The only team in the WF enterprise to complete not only the CA plans, but to prevent a new CA by completing all overdue security plan certifications from 2016.
+• Was only team in the WF enterprise to complete not only the Corrective Action (CA) plans, but to prevent a new CA by completing all overdue security plan certifications from 2016.

 Reflections from the Field